Ninja-Squad/ninja-squad.github.com/_posts/2019-11-06-what-is-new-angular-9.0.md

 But really you should check out [the blog post we wrote](TODO add link) or the updated chapter in [our ebook](https://books.ninja-squad.com/angular).

+## Better type-checking

+In the Ivy section, I was mentioning that the compilation is a bit stricter.
+And indeed it is smarter!
+Until now, you could for example give a string to `@Input()` that was expecting a number: you now get a nice compilation error.
+`ngFor` elements were previously typed as `any`, and are now properly typed.
+So:

+{% raw %}
+    <div *ngFor="let user of users">{{ user.nam }}</div>
+{% endraw %}

+is now caught by the compiler if you typed `nam` instead of `name`.
+The `$event` parameter and `#ref` variables in templates are now also properly typed.

+TODO: document the flags that will allow to deactivate these if needed.

+## Better auto-completion

+The language service (the package responsible for the nice auto-completion we have in our IDEs) has been improved and now offers some really nice new features.
+For example if you hover on a component or a directive in template, you'll if it is the former or the latter and from which module it comes from.
+It should be smarter and more robust overall.

+## TypeScript 3.6

+This release also comes with the need to upgrade to TypeScript 3.6.
+You can check out which new features TS 3.6 offers on the [Microsoft blog](https://devblogs.microsoft.com/typescript/announcing-typescript-3-6/).

 ## Automatic migrations

 If you are using the CLI `ng update @angular/core` command,